BrbHouseOnFire/teamBuilder/README.md

 # teamBuilder
-After prompting this program outputs an engineering team roster
+After prompting, this program outputs an engineering team roster